felipereyel/chatrooms/README.md

   realtime messages to those subscribed to that rooms topic.

 - Command processing uses the `competing consumers` pattern.
-In this case there thera may be multiple instances of bots running (for scaling purposes) and only one bot will respond to the command.
+In this case there may be multiple instances of bots running (for scaling purposes) and only one bot will respond to the command.
 The bots also have to acknowledge that the command was processed otherwise the message will return to the queue so other bots can process it.
 This ensures that if a bot goes down for any reason the message will not be lost.

-## Testing
+## Unit Testing

 Tests were written for the controllers, utils and modes.
 Run them with: